 - send or receive regular updates on the most recent business intelligence data, wherever they are;

-- broadcast BI data on a large screen without a dedicated computer, such as a smart TV or video wall;
+- broadcast BI data on a large screen without a dedicated computer, such as a smart TV or a large video wall;

-- share data from the Power BI account they manage with several other users;
+- share data from a Power BI account they manage with several other users – even those outside their organization;

 Without further ado, let’s focus on the matter at hand: